MartinTam/CodingPuzzles/00_FloydTriangle/task.md

 # Floyd Triangle:

-Write a program to generate and display the first 'n' lines of a Floyd triangle.
+A program to generate and display the first 'n' lines of a Floyd triangle.

 ## Example: